Tabernacle: Laden with Treasures

 Maimonides states that the Ark rested upon the Evven Shesiyah (a stone) from which the formation of the Earth took place.
 Of what relevance is this stone to the Ark?

 Sforno teaches God command man to build the Tabernacle as a response to the sin of the Gold Calf; a concession to man's nature.
 The Jews expressed an inability to relate to God purely abstractly.
-They said, “Moshe, the man who took us out of Egypt, we know not what has happened to him.”
+They said, “Moshe, the man who took us out of Egypt, we know not what has happened to him” (Exod.
+32:1).
 They were crippled by the loss of Moshe; a tangible relationship with God.
-Thus, they created the Calf as a replacement.
-God's response to this sin was to offer man a highly structured approach to his religious life; intended to prevent another Gold Calf catastrophe.
-The Temple is replete with laws governing each move the priests make.
-There exists no opportunity for man to outlet his religious emotions, as expressed when creating the Calf.
+Thus, they created the Gold Calf as a replacement.
+God's response to this sin was to offer man a highly structured approach to his religious life, intended to prevent another Gold Calf catastrophe.
+The Temple is replete with laws governing each move made by the priests.
+Good allowed tangible religious practice, but inhibited man’s outlet of his religious emotions, as expressed when creating the Calf.
 He must conform to God's will and not imagine he knows how to approach God, as sinfully expressed in the Gold Calf.

 Thus, the centerpiece of Tabernacle is the Ark; an object housing the Law, which reflects God's wisdom, and His angels that deliver knowledge to man.
 But this law is in a room—the Holy of Holies—a room “off-limits.”
-No one may enter, lest he suffer death, save the high priest on Yom Kippur.
+No one may enter, lest he suffer death, except the high priest on Yom Kippur.
 The purpose of this restriction parallels the restriction on the Jews to ascend Mount Sinai at Revelation.
 Man must demonstrate that God is “unapproachable,” or unknowable.
-Those who feel they can approach God, or feel there is something tangible about the Creator, forfeit their lives, as seen in Ahron’s two sons who were killed for approaching God without being commanded, and seen in the Jews during the Gold Calf event, and the Jews who opened the Ark upon its return from the Philistines.
+Man forfeits his life if he feels he can approach God, or thinks there is something tangible about the Creator, as seen in Aaron’s two sons who were killed for approaching God without being commanded, and seen in the Jews during the Gold Calf event, and the Jews who opened the Ark upon its return from the Philistines.
 And when Moses first erected the Tabernacle, Sforno says he first suspended the curtain, and only afterwards erected the beams under the curtain.
 That’s counterintuitive, but it teaches Tabernacle’s primary lesson: a veil exists between man and God.
 Gold Calf sinners imagined they grasped how to relate to God.
 Tabernacle and Temple correct error this by imposing a veil over our thoughts.
 We cannot know what God is or how to relate to Him, without His instruction.
 We must always view this curtain that hides God.

 In addition to this room's restriction, God commanded us in the daily incense.
 When the priest enters the Tabernacle, he is first confronted with the incense altar.
-Although spatially distanced from the Ark and separated by a curtain, the incense create a cloud, a veil between us and God; between the priest and the Ark.
+Although spatially distanced from the Ark and separated by a curtain, the incense created a cloud, between the priest and the Ark, a veil between us and God.
 In this sense, the incense is “in front” of the Ark.
 It is amazing how the verse indicates this central concept.

 Although the design of the Tabernacle indicates a veil between man and God, simultaneously, we must never lose focus of a life of searching out God; a life pursuing wisdom.
 Therefore, the carrying of the Ark on man's shoulders while facing it, and not placing it on wagons or animals, all target one idea: we must never lose focus of our primary objective: the pursuit of God's wisdom.
 These two ideas—God's unapproachable nature and life's focus on wisdom—are two sides of one coin, and appropriately joined in Maimonides' laws of Klay Hamikdash.
 The philosophy of incense—the veil between God and man—and carrying the Ark, belong together.
 For it is in the transport of the Ark that one might view it as luggage or dormant.
 Not so.
 Wisdom is to be engaged at all times.
 The Ark is to be viewed and cared for always.
 We must never lose focus of God's wisdom or treat it lightly, as in transporting the Ark on wagons or animals.